brainrotmail/mail/README.md

 [ ] set up email server

-[ ] make a python script that interfaces with the email server
+[ ] make a script that generates emails on our email server

-[ ] I don't know the exact specifics yet, so idk, we'll figure it out :3
+[ ] make the script also read emails from different inboxes

+[ ] make the script run the desired (verification) link that it detects in the inbox